Letterkenny bus station: Station layout and building

 The station is situated between central Letterkenny and the local polytechnic institute.
 The bus bays are located outside the station building and are not sheltered from the elements.
 Short-term parking spaces are located close to the station building, though vehicles do not have access to the area where buses load their cargo.
 Taxis are located a short distance away (close to the easily visible sign for Michael Murphy Sports and Leisure), though can be called across by telephone if necessary.

 The station building, designed by architectural firm Quinn Architects, houses ticket counters, ticket machines, noticeboards, and waiting areas (both standing and seated) in addition to passenger amenities, such as restrooms, lighting and radiators.
 There are several short-term bicycle racks located at the side of the station.

 The station building has also been used a venue during the annual Culture Night.

 History

-The current bus station building was originally a County Donegal Railways station.
-It was adjacent to a Londonderry and Lough Swilly Railway station; however, this was demolished after the railway line closed down and has been replaced by road leading into a shopping centre, as well as parking spaces serving the present bus station.
+The current bus station building was originally the Letterkenny railway station for the County Donegal Railways.
+It was adjacent to the Letterkenny railway station for the Londonderry and Lough Swilly Railway; however, this was demolished after the railway line closed down and has been replaced by road leading into a shopping centre, as well as parking spaces serving the present bus station.
+The goods shed and a goods crane still remain nearby.
+The goods shed near the station has been converted into a café, while the crane has become overgrown.

 In 1996, Minister for Transport, Energy and Communications Michael Lowry announced he had acquired EU funding under the Interreg programme for several Bus Éireann stations, including the one in Letterkenny, with the station set to get a passenger waiting area, toilets for the handicapped and facilities for crews, vehicle storage and shelters among other things.